 Review a small area of research (e.g., health benefits and concerns of the flu vaccine), write a critique of the methods used and suggest what needs to be done to develop better information in this area.

 5.5 Timing

-The paper will be written during the Seminar Two course in second year for full time students and the final term for part-time students.
+The paper will be written during the Leadership & Applied Public Health o course in second year for full time students and the final term for part-time students.

 5.6 Steps for Completing this Requirement